 If a tick is removed within the first 12 hours after the bite, the risk of borrelia infection is decreased.
 There is no vaccination against borrelia.

-The most common viruses causing CNS infection are herpes-simplex-virus (HSV), varizella-zoster-virus (VZV), HIV, Ebstein-Barr-virus (EBV) and enteroviruses.
+The most common viruses that cause CNS infection are herpes simplex virus (HSV), varicella zoster virus (VZV), human immunodeficiency virus (HIV), Epstein-Barr virus (EBV), and enteroviruses.

-Besides possible aphasia, ataxia, hemiparesis, cranial nerve palsies, and visual field deficits, especially these cardinal symptoms of herpes-simplex-virus-encephalitis occur:
+Besides possible aphasia, ataxia, hemiparesis, cranial nerve palsies, and visual field deficits, these are the most common cardinal symptoms of herpes simplex encephalitis: